ethereum-attestation-service/eas-docs-site/docs/welcome.md

 - **composable**, meaning attestations can be built like lego blocks on top of each other and with each other.
 - **permissionless**, meaning you do not need permission from a centralized entity, person, or group to use EAS.

+### 🧱 EAS does not presuppose anything.
+EAS is a primitive base layer.
+It does not presuppose anything such as the correct schema structure for a use case.
+It is designed to be a foundation that can be used to build more specific and complex systems on top of it and can be tailored to fit the needs of different users.
+This primitive layer will enable the freedom to create and reinforce the **right schemas** and attestations for the **right use cases** for the **right users** overtime.

 ### 🚄 Elegantly simple smart contracts
 EAS runs on two elegant and simple smart contracts.
 One for [**registering attestation Schemas**](docs/technical--docs/contracts), and another to [**attest with them**](docs/technical--docs/contracts).
 Schemas can be registered for any use case and attestations can be done on-chain or off-chain.

 In addition, we provide a resolver contract for advanced use cases, such as on-chain verification of attestation data, and also attaching payments to attestations (which makes a new suite of powerful web3 applications possible).

-### 🧱 EAS does not presuppose anything.
-EAS is a primitive base layer.
-It does not presuppose anything such as the correct schema structure for a use case.
-It is designed to be a foundation that can be used to build more specific and complex systems on top of it and can be tailored to fit the needs of different users.
-This primitive layer will enable the freedom to create and reinforce the **right schemas** and attestations for the **right use cases** for the **right users** overtime.

 ## ✨ Why EAS exists.

-Our `purpose` is to be the global base layer where anything and everything is attested to on-chain.
+Our `purpose` is to be the global base layer where anything and everything is attested to.

 Our `vision` is that EAS enables new economic, democratic, and decentralized ecosystems that create a better world for future generations.